luis-ulloa/Ride_BigApple/readme.md

 ### Problem Statement

 Can yellow cab fares be predicted within New York City's five boroughs based on time of the day, time of the year and certain high passenger areas?
-The aim here is to use existing historical data of NYC cab rides spanning several years and building a model that can be integrated into a simple app to request a taxi ride and predict the expected fare and distance for the passenger..
+The aim here is to use existing historical data of NYC cab rides spanning several years and building a model that can be integrated into a simple app to request a taxi ride and predict the expected fare and distance for the passenger.

 -----